andrescorrada/IntroductionToAlgebraicEvaluation/SimplestExampleOfEvaluationWithAlgebraicGeometry.md

 knowledge or information in this equation is precisely its utility.
 Algebra is dumb and thus universal.
 No epistemic ignorance in our part will ever make this algebraic equation be wrong.
 There are no wrong evaluation polynomials.
-This is not at all that happens in Machine Training Land.
+This is not at all what happens in Machine Training Land.
 Neither I nor anyone else will ever be able to write the universal model that explains all the phenomena we see.
 Being an expert is hard.
 Evaluation is not.
 That is the core of our insight of why algebras of evaluation could be useful.
 They are